naumanbutt2002/shop_app_flutter/README.md

 ### Prerequisites

 - **Flutter**: Ensure Flutter is installed on your machine.
 Follow the official [Flutter installation guide](https://flutter.dev/docs/get-started/install) for your OS.
+- **Firebase:** Set up a Firebase project and add the necessary configurations for Android and iOS.
 ### Steps

 1. Clone the repository: